caproto/caproto/doc/source/loggers.rst

 ==============

-In scripts or interactive sessions, the convenience function :func:`set_handler` can address common use cases succinctly.
-An equivalent configuration can be achieved using the standard Python logging interafce.
+In scripts or interactive sessions, the convenience function :func:`config_caproto_logging` can address common use cases succinctly.
+An equivalent configuration can be achieved using the standard Python logging interface.

 Log warnings
 ------------